Pinoccio/docs/carlo.md

 #### POST /v1/login

-Creates a new token for making calls against the api.
+Creates a new token for making calls against the API.

 ```sh